 By the Numbers

-African Americans: Mental illness rates are similar to the general population, but only 39% of Black adults with mental health conditions get treatment compared to 50% of White adults.
+African Americans: Mental illness rates are comparable to the general population, but access to care remains lower.
+Recent data shows about 39% of Black adults with mental health needs received treatment, compared to 50% of White adults.

-Hispanics/Latinos: Many Hispanic/Latino individuals face barriers like language issues and lack of insurance.
-About 36% of Hispanic adults with mental health conditions receive treatment.
+Hispanics/Latinos: Many individuals face barriers such as language access and lack of insurance.
+About 36% of Hispanic adults with mental health needs received care in recent surveys, reflecting ongoing gaps in access.

-Multiracial Individuals: About 11% of adults with two or more races had serious thoughts of suicide in 2020, which is 6% higher than the average for all adults.
+Multiracial Individuals: In 2020, 11% of adults who identify as two or more races reported serious thoughts of suicide, higher than the national average.

 Multiracial Youth: Youth identifying as more than one race has the highest rates of severe major depressive episodes.